 6. Appreciate that even partial solutions save whole lives

 Due to the psychological phenomenon of pseudoinefficacy, people are often less willing to help one person when they are made aware of other people in need who they are not helping.
 If many are “out of reach,” any help one could provide may feel like only a drop in a bucket, thus not worth doing.
 However, to say that a problem is so big that “there’s nothing I can do to help” is a fallacy.
 Even with big problems, any help you provide may make a difference.
-Below are two examples of ordinary people who went to extraordinary lengths to help others, even in the face of problems that seemed insurmountable.
+Below are some examples of ordinary people who went to extraordinary lengths to help others, even in the face of problems that seemed insurmountable.
 We hope their stories inspire you to make a difference.

 Syria Civil Defense, also known as the White Helmets, is an organization that operates in rebel-held Syria and works to save as many victims as possible from bombings.
 Made up of ordinary citizens—students, bakers, teachers—the White Helmets are the first to arrive at the scene of bombings that target civilians.
 They pull people out of the rubble of destroyed buildings, saving many, and bury the dead with dignity.
 Inspired by the verse in the Quran, “to save a life is to save all of humanity,” the White Helmets’ mission is simple—save as many lives as possible.
 To date they have rescued more than 73,000 people from the scenes of bombings.
 Their efforts show that taking action on the level of the individual, making an effort to help one person, matters.